DanialArab/Docker/README.md

         docker build -t react-app .

-Unlike Mosh, I got the permission denied error because the /app directory has incorrect permission/ownership so I revised the Docker file as follows:
+Unlike Mosh, I got the permission denied error because the /app directory has incorrect permission/ownership so I think I need to revise the Docker file!
+Will figure it out!